MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamassigndrmcontentid.md

 ## -description

-The **AcxTargetStreamAssignDrmContentId** function given an existing ACXTARGETSTREAM object, assigns a DRM Content Id to that stream.
+The **AcxTargetStreamAssignDrmContentId** function given an existing ACXTARGETSTREAM object, assigns a DRM Content ID to that stream.

 ## -parameters

 ### -param TargetStream

-A pointer to the location of an existing ACXTARGETSTREAM object.
+An existing ACXTARGETSTREAM object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ContentId